17.2. Circumstances under which deferments will be granted

 2.1.5 Where a citation has been raised against an application under subsection 44(1) or (2) and the cited trade mark is un-renewed but is within 6 months of its expiry date under the terms of section 79 of the Act (subreg 4.13(1)(c)(v)).

-2.2 Grounds upon which the Registrar, on his or her own initiative, may defer acceptance of an application (subreg 4.13(2))
+2.2 Grounds upon which the Registrar, on their own initiative, may defer acceptance of an application (subreg 4.13(2))

-2.2.1 Where, in regard to an application for registration of a trade mark, there is time for an appeal under any provision of the Act or Regulations to be brought (subreg 4.13(2)(a)).
+2.2.1 Where, in regard to an application for registration of a trade mark, there is time for an appeal under any provision of the Act or Regulations to be brought or for an application for review to be made to the Administrative Review Tribunal (ART) (subreg 4.13(2)(a)).

 2.2.2 Where appeal proceedings under a provision of the Act have begun in a prescribed court in relation to the application (subreg 4.13(2)(b)).

-2.2.3 Where an application has been made to the Administrative Appeals Tribunal (AAT) for review of a decision of the Registrar in relation to the application (subreg 4.13(2)(c)).
+2.2.3 Where an application has been made to the ART for review of a decision of the Registrar in relation to the application (subreg 4.13(2)(c)).

-2.2.5 Where, in the case of a certification trade mark, the Registrar sends a copy of the rules governing use of the certification trade mark to the Australian Competition and Consumer Commission (ACCC).
-The Registrar has no discretion as to whether deferment is granted - he or she must defer acceptance in this circumstance (subreg 4.13(3)).
+2.2.6 Where, in the case of a certification trade mark, the Registrar sends a copy of the rules governing use of the certification trade mark to the Australian Competition and Consumer Commission (ACCC).
+The Registrar has no discretion as to whether deferment is granted - they must defer acceptance in this circumstance (subreg 4.13(3)).

 2.3 Deferment for one or more reasons may be requested at any time within the prescribed period for lapsing.
 If the application is deferred for more than one reason (e.g. 2 cited trade marks are pending) and one of those reasons changes (e.g the status of one cited trade mark changes to Registered) the deferment will be automatically amended and the applicant will be advised that the deferment has been amended.